undecaf/typo3-dev/README.md

 #### Developing

-Open the TYPO3 development directory with your favorite IDE, e.g.
+Open the TYPO3 development workspace with your favorite IDE, e.g.

 ```bash
 $ code ~/typo3-dev
 ```

-Any changes you make in your IDE will be propagated to the running container automagically, and your UID/GID will be mapped back to container UIDs/GIDs.
+Any changes you make in your IDE will be propagated to the running container automagically with your UID/GID mapped back to container UIDs/GIDs.